Marvel at the Loire Valley's Stunning Vineyards and Incomparable Châteaux

 This extraordinary day ends with a visit to the nearby Château de Villesavin.
 It was built as a private residence for Jean Le Breton, the secretary of King Francois I who supervised the construction of the Château de Chambord.
 As he used the same architects and crew on both projects, this mansion is nicknamed “La Cabane de chantier de Chambord” (the Chambord construction hut).

-Amboise - Tours
+Day 5: Amboise - Paris

 A chauffeur will meet you for a private transfer between your lodging and the train station